 How to calculate a winning offer for your Dutch dream house

-Let’s paint a picture: you’ve been on the hunt for a home in the Netherlands for months, and your dream house has just popped up.
-You manage to get yourself into viewing, and you’re in love — but now you need to place an offer.
+Picture this: you’ve been hunting for a home in the Netherlands for months, and your dream house has just popped up.
+You manage to get a viewing, and you’re in love — but now you need to place a bid.

 And you’re completely lost.
 Should you underbid?
 Should you offer the asking price?
 Should you overbid?
 And if so, by how much?